DON'T EVER BULK AGAIN, PART 4: DON'T TAKE ADVICE FROM CHEMICALLY ENHANCED ATHLETES

 Welcome back to the Never Bulk Again movement.
 If you have been around for the previous three installments, then you should have a decent background on why bulking became mainstream.
-Now we are going to delve deeper into the myth that you need to bulk to gain muscle.
+Firstly, we are going to delve deeper into the myth that you need to bulk to gain muscle.
 If you are getting your bulking advice from the top Bodybuilders or strength athletes, you should be a little weary.
 They have an ace up their sleeve that prevents them from getting too fat from eating an excessive number of calories.
-If I have peaked your interest, then I suggest you continue reading below.
+Secoidly, if I have peaked your interest, then I suggest you continue reading below.

 BODYBUILDERS AREN’T NATURAL

 Newsflash.
 The top bodybuilders in the world use anabolic steroids.
 So, the question then becomes why people think it is ok to emulate bodybuilders when they don’t have the same amount of muscle building hormones surging through their veins?
 And if you think it is possible to get big like the top bodybuilders in the world being natural, then sorry, but I must burst your bubble.
 It is not possible to obtain the conditioning and muscle mass of the top bodybuilders in the world without being chemically enhanced.
 Let me repeat that for you again.
 It is not possible to obtain the conditioning and muscle mass of the top bodybuilders in the world without being chemically enhanced.

 However, I have nothing against people that want to shoot themselves up every day in their quest to gain strength and muscle.
 These individuals still put in the time and effort to get big and ripped.
 However, their results will not translate to the natural bodybuilder.
 Let me stop you before you say that there are natural bodybuilders out there that are as big as chemically enhanced bodybuilders.
 There aren’t.
 Heck, even some of the top “natural” bodybuilders have admitted to using anabolic steroids (Marc Lobliner).